aieye-top/aieye/docs/index.md

-# Deploying Demo for d2cl
+# Deploying Demo for aieye

 This is a demo to deploy on Github.